 Drones are primarily used for reconnaissance and scouting, able to venture into dangerous territory and retrieve intelligence.
 Because drones are controlled remotely or via programming, they’re able to accomplish their missions without putting any soldiers or military staff in danger.

 While reconnaissance and rescue robots get a lot of coverage for their military applications, the vast majority of military robots are being used behind the scenes to keep everything up and running.
-Robots are being used for everything from maintaining, painting, and sanding the equipment to maintaining aircraft.
+Robots are being used for everything from maintaining, painting, and sanding equipment to maintaining aircraft.

 In fact, if you’re a robotics worker in the military, chances are that you will be working with these behind-the-scenes robots that keep everything operational and mission-ready.
+Robotics jobs in the military, much like robotics jobs in manufacturing and the greater civilian sector, have much farther-reaching applications than you might think on initial consideration.

 Where there are robots, there are job needs.
 Even in the military, people are needed to operate, program, and maintain robots.
 That means there are a lot of robotics technicians working and gaining experience while serving their country.

-Robotics specialists and integrators are also necessary for the design and implementation of robots for military purposes.
+Robotics specialists and robotics integrators are also necessary for the design and implementation of robots for military purposes.

 Robotics workers in the military can take the skills they’ve learned while serving in the armed forces and apply them to civilian jobs in the manufacturing industry upon returning from service.
 Not only does all of that experience transfer perfectly to robotics in manufacturing, but service as a veteran will also look great on a resume.

 For those looking to have a successful career in robotics, the military is a great option.
-They provide the training and on-the-job experience necessary to work as a robotics technician, and there are a lot of opportunities to obtain the higher education necessary to enter the workforce as a specialist or integrator as well.
+They provide the training and on-the-job experience necessary to work as a robotics technician, and there are a lot of opportunities to obtain the higher education necessary to enter the workforce as a specialist or robotics integrator as well.

-Whether you plan to get your robotics education via the military or more traditional means, the RoboticsCareer.org search tool is the perfect way to find the educational resources you need, whether it’s supplementary or full college degree program.
+Whether you plan to get your robotics education via the military or more traditional means, the RoboticsCareer.org search tool is the perfect way to find the educational resources you need, whether it’s a supplementary or full college degree program.